aws-samples/generative-ai-cdk-constructs-samples/samples/document_explorer/README.md

 ### Deploy the solution

-This project is built using the [Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/).
+This project is built using the [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/).
 See [Getting Started With the AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) for additional details and prerequisites.

 1. Clone this repository.
     ```shell